 If you’d like to see more 4-5 person airbeam tents that you can consider, you can click here.

-My Best Air Tents in 2020 (round-up post) will give you some more ideas what’s worth looking at.
+My Best Air Tents in 2020 (round-up post) may also give you some more ideas what’s worth looking at.

 I hope that you could find the answers to all of your questions in this review of the Eurohike Air 400.
 If you still have some, please feel free to leave a comment